marjodavid/story/Story.md

 Christian, Erick, Lexuz, and Darwyne.
 One day, The orphans went to their ever reliable buddy, EJ, to go on a conquest to conquer Git.

- During their conquest, they have found out that they were being watched
+ During their conquest, they have found out that they were being watched by a giant eye towering behind the mountains to where they are heading